 HUD requires documentation of compliance with national objectives for all funded projects.
-As mentioned in Section 4 above there are 3 national objectives, but the majority of funds (70%) must be used to benefit low and moderate income persons.
-Household size and total income of all members is required to receive funding.
+As mentioned in section 4 above there are 3 national objectives but the majority of funds must be used to benefit low and moderate income persons.
+Household size and total income of all members is required.